GerritCodeReview/plugins_x-docs/src/main/resources/Documentation/about.md

-This plugin serves Markdown project documentation as HTML pages.
+This plugin serves project documentation as HTML pages.

-If projects contain documentation as Markdown files, the plugin automatically serves the generated HTML under `/@PLUGIN@/project/<project-name>/<file-name>`.
+If projects contain documentation, e.g. as Markdown files, the plugin automatically serves the generated HTML under `/@PLUGIN@/project/<project-name>/<file-name>`.
 The project name and the file name must be URL encoded.